|NOTE 1:Basis of Presentation and Summary of Significant Accounting and Reporting Policies

 Cash and Cash Equivalents

 Cash and cash equivalents consist of cash and highly liquid investments with maturities of three months or less from the date of purchase, which are readily convertible into known amounts of cash and are so near to their maturity that they present an insignificant risk of changes in value because of interest rate changes.
 Highly liquid investments that are considered cash equivalents include money market funds, certificates of deposits, treasury bills and commercial paper.
-The carrying value of cash equivalents approximates fair value due to the short-term maturity of these securities.

 Fair Value Measurement